 - No cash, bank transfers & debit/credit cards only

 TransferWise is low-cost, award-winning money transfer.
-Founded by Skype’s first employee – and with Richard Branson among its investors – it has over a million customers, and moves over £500 million every month.
+Founded by Skype’s first employee, it now has over a million customers, and moves over £500 million every month

 TransferWise never markup the exchange rate, then offset that hidden charge by advertising a low fee.
-They use the true exchange rate – independently provided by Reuters – and a clear, fair fee.
+They use the real exchange rate – independently provided by Reuters – and a clear, fair fee.

 There’s no need to wait for a quote – just sign up and send.
 FCA authorisation and customer support make TransferWise simple and secure.

 5* 'excellent' rating on Trustpilot - over 30,000 reviews